This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 1:

 Add the avocado oil, red wine vinegar, lime juice, chipotle pepper, garlic, honey, cumin, oregano, salt, and pepper to a high-speed blender.
-Exact measurements are in the printable recipe card below.
+(Find the exact measurements in the printable recipe card below.)

 This will blend best in a personal-size blender or a large blender with a narrow base.
 (If you’ve watched my Vitamix review video, you know how much of a difference your blender can make when it comes to blending a small batch of dressing.)